dro248/easy_tpt/README.md

 # EasyTPT
-Export large amounts of data from Teradata the fast & easy way.
+Export large data from Teradata the fast & easy way.
 > ℹ️ This package was written from a data engineering perspective, with the intent
 > to facilitate running one-off data exports along with building Teradata exports into a pipeline.